 Make a new directory and save all of these files in it This will be where CEA is installed, so place it wherever you'd like the final program to be.
-Then, open a terminal window and navigate to the folder where the files are, and use the following commands to uncompress the files (do not use a program like Stuffit Expander):
+Then, open a terminal window and navigate to the folder where the files are, and use the commands below to uncompress the files.
+This can be accomplished using a program like Stuffit Expander or The Unarchiver or Archive Utility, but these programs by default will usually create new folders and place each file's uncompressed contents into them.
+So, if you're set on using one of them just make sure you place all the uncompressed files back into your CEA directory.

-When you're finished, you should have the following six files in this folder: CEAgui.jar, thermo.lib, trans.lib, syntax, b1b2b3, FCEA2.
+When you're finished, you should have the following six files in this folder: CEAgui.jar, thermo.lib, trans.lib, syntax, b1b2b3, FCEA2, runCEA.sh.
 If not all six are present, check that you have correctly downloaded and unpacked all three packages.
-Now, the permissions of several files have to be changed.
-This can be done using the following commands:
+Three of these files have been previously compiled on a different OS and won't function.
+Later we will recompile them, but for now we just delete them to make sure we don't end up using the wrong versions: